JJcookiee/Column-ed/README.md

 5) start mysql and apache
 6) click mysql 'admin' button. this should open phpmyadmin
 7) create new database and name it after the project
-8) import schema.sql and seed.sql files into phpmyadmin. or just copy the code into the console
+8) import schema2.sql and seed.sql files into phpmyadmin. or just copy the code into the console
 9) import migration files aswell, in order
-10) create file config.php with host, username, password, name variables. make sure config.php is in the gitignore
+10) create file config.php with host, username, password, name variables. make sure config.php is in the gitignore. an exmaple for this file is in the shared docs
-11) when connecting in php use sample code in 'host.php' sql local host notes:
+11) when connecting in php use sample code in 'host.php', or just require 'host.php' when accessing db
-- xampp doesn't seem to use the css or external files(like the pfp png's) but you can still test the php.
-Use the live server extension to see css changes
+12) open app by typing localhost/Column-ed/ in your browser

+local host notes:
-- When files are uploaded to the free host website the config.php file will be changed, this will be done by jacob and will have no affect on your work website sql notes
+- When files are uploaded to the free host website the config.php file will be changed, this will be done by jacob and will have no affect on your work

+web host notes:
--my user doesnt have permission to add triggers, i also can't grant myself that permission in the console, therefore migration 2 and 3 are useless. yippie
+-my user (for the web host) doesnt have permission to add triggers, i also can't grant myself that permission in the console, therefore migration 2 and 3 are useless. it has been changed so that pfp are now set as a default and display names are part of the sign up processes